Best of Enemies

 “Ann and C.P.’s journey – while a beautiful and hopeful example of human change and forgiveness – was not without pain and sacrifice.
 Ann remembers that C.P. was lonely when he died of Alzheimer’s in 2005.
 “His grandchildren knew nothing about what their grandfather was up to … I was trying to explain to them what he was like.
 They didn’t know a clue about him at all.
 When he was in the Klan, the family didn’t like it, so they just turned him loose…[after he left the Klan] He kind of had a nervous breakdown because he lost all his friends,” she says.
 “His wife died.
 He had nothing but his puppy–his little dog,” she says.
 Ann also continued to struggle against poverty for most of her life.
 In her 70’s and with deteriorating health, Ann had over 200 plaques hanging across her walls, but no money to live on but social security.”
 Taproot Theatre Company Playguide

 This production will be directed by Ashleigh Millett-Goff (Coyote on a Fence).
 You may register here.

 What to Prepare

-Open call auditions will consist of cold readings from the script, and some improvisational work.
+Open call auditions will consist of cold readings from the script.